43kae/altschool-holiday-project/README.md

 # altschool-holiday-project

-Ansible Playbook to install & configure nginx to serve php pages
+Ansible Playbook to install & configure nginx to serve php pages, and get hostname